zonemaster/zonemaster-backend/docs/upgrade/upgrade_zonemaster_backend_ver_8.0.0.md

 If your Zonemaster database was created by a Zonemaster-Backend version smaller than v8.0.0, and not upgraded, use the following instructions.

+> Depending on the database size this upgrade can take some time (around
+> 30 minutes for a database with 1 million entries)

 > You may need to run the command with `sudo`.

 ### SQLite